slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 # Deferred Rendering

 You can use the shadow masking algorithm presented here, but substitute deferred rendering for the lighting.
 Instead of rendering a lightmap, you render your scene into a gbuffer that has the color and normals.
 (You could technically skip the normals I guess) Then to render a light you start by drawing the shadow mask, and then read the colors/normals from the gbuffer to mix with the light and use a blend mode to multiply that by the mask.
 This avoids the dynamic range issues with a lightmap without requiring an HDR lightmap, and allows you to use normal mapped lighting for more detail.
-The downsides are the increased complexity, slightly higher performance requirements, and inability to use alpha blending.
+The downsides are the increased complexity, slightly higher performance requirements, and inability to use transparency.

 Relevant Links:
 * [Ulta Fast Dynamic Lights in GMS2](https://www.youtube.com/watch?v=eyDUco5zzLU)